A contratableau model for K-theoretic Littlewood--Richardson rule: Introduction

-Buch \cite[Theorem 5.4]{Buch:K-LR} provided a rule to count the coefficients $C^{\nu}_{\lambda,\mu}$, which reduce to the usual Littlewood-Richardson rule when $|\nu|=|\lambda|+|\mu|$.
-Buch's rule is further proved in \cite{K-Bender-Knuth} using Bender-Kunth-type involutions.
+Buch \cite[Theorem 5.4]{Buch:K-LR} provided a rule to count the coefficients $C^{\nu}_{\lambda,\mu}$, which reduce to the usual Littlewood--Richardson rule when $|\nu|=|\lambda|+|\mu|$.
+Buch's rule is further proved in \cite{K-Bender-Knuth} using Bender--Kunth-type involutions.
 The main theorem of this article is to present a new rule (Theorem \ref{Theorem:main}) for the coefficients $C_{\lambda,\mu}^{\nu}$ involving set-valued contratableaux \S\ref{Section 3}, which extends the similar rule for $c_{\lambda,\mu}^{\nu}$ \cite{Carre:LR}.

-In \cite{Knutson-Tao:saturation}, Knutson and Tao gave a proof of the saturation conjecture for $c_{\lambda,\mu}^{\nu}$, utilizing two new characterizations of Berenstein-Zelevinsky polytopes, referred to as honeycomb models and hive models.
+In \cite{Knutson-Tao:saturation}, Knutson and Tao gave a proof of the saturation conjecture for $c_{\lambda,\mu}^{\nu}$, utilizing two new characterizations of Berenstein--Zelevinsky polytopes, referred to as honeycomb models and hive models.
 Then, using the hive model, Buch \cite {Buch:saturation} provided a simple proof of this result.
-In \cite[Appendix A]{Buch:saturation} Buch gave a simple and direct bijection between the hives with certain boundary, given by partitions $\lambda, \mu, \nu$, and the set of Littlewood-Richardson skew tableaux of shape $\nu/\lambda$ and weight $\mu$.
-In the proof, it was shown that those hives and the set of all $\mu$-dominant contratableaux of shape $\lambda$ with wieght $\nu-\mu$, have the same cardinality.
-Our idea to prove the main theorem, i.e., Theorem~\ref{Theorem:main}, by extending this idea but without giving a hive model for $C_{\lambda,\mu}^{\nu}$.
+In \cite[Appendix A]{Buch:saturation} Buch gave a simple and direct bijection between the hives with certain boundary, given by partitions $\lambda, \mu, \nu$, and the set of Littlewood--Richardson skew tableaux of shape $\nu/\lambda$ and weight $\mu$.
+In the proof, it was shown that those hives and the set of all $\mu$-dominant contratableaux of shape $\lambda$ with weight $\nu-\mu$, have the same cardinality.
+Our approach to prove the main theorem, i.e., Theorem~\ref{Theorem:main}, by extending this idea but without giving a hive model for $C_{\lambda,\mu}^{\nu}$.
+In \cite[Theorem 5.4]{Buch:K-LR}, it was proved that $C_{\lambda,\mu}^{\nu}$ counts the cardinality of the set $\SVT^{\lambda}_{\nu-\lambda}(\mu),$ which means, the set of all $\lambda$-dominant semi-standard set-valued tableaux of shape $\mu$ with weight $\nu-\lambda$.
+In this article, we prove $C_{\lambda,\mu}^{\nu}$ is the number of elements in the set $\SVCT^{\mu}_{\nu-\mu}(\lambda),$ namely, the set of all $\mu$-dominant set-valued contratableaux of shape $\lambda$ with weight $\nu-\mu$.
+To prove this, we establish a direct bijection between $\SVT^{\lambda}_{\nu-\lambda}(\mu)$ and $\SVCT^{\mu}_{\nu-\mu}(\lambda)$ without recourse to the hive model construction for $C_{\lambda,\mu}^{\nu}$.